DeepFL/DeepFaultLocalization/README.md

 8. $epoch: The number of training epochs.
 9. \$dump_step: The interval number of epoch in which the result will be stored into the result file.
 For example, if $dump_step = 10, the results in epochs 10, 20, 30... will be written into the files.

 Please note that *CrossValidation* is slightly different with others since the dataset of all subjects has been mixed and then splitted into 10-fold.
-To easily use the command above, just set the parameter $subject as "10fold", $version as 1 to 10, and $tech as "CrossValidation".
+To easily use the command above, just set the parameter subject as "10fold", \$version as 1 to 10, and $tech as "CrossValidation".
 Also, please only use *mlp_dfl_2* model and *softmax* loss function to run on *CrossValidation* according to the research question in our paper.

 ## Script